-- 2.1 The entity shall document a KYC policy and procedures for business partners.
-Business partners include suppliers or customers of gold, silver and PGM or jewellery products containing these materials.
-The policy and procedures shall include: - a.
-Establishing the identity and, where triggered by a risk assessment or applicable law, the beneficial ownership and principals of the counterparty. - b.
-Verifying that the counterparty and, if applicable, their beneficial owners are not named on relevant government lists for individuals or organisations implicated in money laundering, fraud or involvement with prohibited organisations and/or those financing conflict. - Maintaining an understanding of the nature of their business, finances and sources of materials. - d.
-Monitoring relevant transactions for unusual or suspicious activity and reporting suspicious transactions to the relevant authorities as applicable. - e.
-Maintaining adequate records for a minimum of five years or for as long as defined by national legislation, whichever is longer. - 2.2 The entity shall nominate an individual to be responsible for implementing the KYC policy and procedures. - 2.3 The entity shall carry out a regular review of its KYC policy and procedures to ensure they are up to date and appropriate.
+- 2.1 Entities shall document and apply a Know Your Counterparty (KYC) policy and procedures for business partners that are suppliers and customers of gold, silver, PGM, or jewellery products containing these materials.
+The policy and procedures shall: - a.
+Establish the identity of the counterparty by checking government-issued identification.
+Where triggered by a risk assessment or applicable law, establish the beneficial ownership and principals of the counterparty. - b.
+Verify that the counterparty and, if applicable, their beneficial owners are not named on relevant government lists for individuals or organisations implicated in money laundering, fraud or involvement with prohibited organisations and/or those financing conflict. - c.
+Maintain an understanding of the nature and legitimacy of their business. - d.
+Monitor transactions for unusual or suspicious activity and report suspicions of money laundering or finance of terrorism to the relevant authority as applicable. - $e. \ \ Maintain\ adequate\ records\ for\ either\ five\ years\ minimum\ or\ as\ long\ as\ required\ by\ national\ legislation,\ whichever\ is\ longer.$ - 2.2 Entities shall nominate an individual to be responsible for implementing the KYC policy and procedures. - 2.3 Entities' KYC policy and procedures shall be up to date and appropriate, and shall include training, documentation procedures and regular reviews. - 2.4 Entities shall maintain records of all single or apparently linked cash or cash-like transactions equal to or above 10,000 euros/US dollars or the threshold defined by applicable law (whichever is lower).
+Where required by law, entities shall report such transactions to the relevant designated authority.